HongliBu01/MIT_Python/README.md

 # MIT_Python
 Solutions of MIT python
-Exn is some key code exercises of the nth class.
+ex is some code exercises of the class.
-Problemsets are homework.
+Problemsets are homeworks.
 Also there are midterm and final exam.